ayust/alpha-guide/content/upgrading-ships/minmatar/index.md

 much more heavily armed, but substantially slower.
 Battlecruisers are also significantly better defended, yet also more expensive.

-The Gnosis is the only battlecruiser available to Alpha clones.
-It is available to all races, and offers moderate bonuses to nearly all weapons systems and defenses while excelling in none.
+{{% notice note %}}
+Under the old alpha clone rules the only battlecruiser that alpha clones could use was the `Gnosis`. however, since December 2017 (EVE Vegas) alpha clones can now fly up to a battleship.
+{{% /notice %}}

-A Gnosis fitting will not be provided in this guide.
+Battlecruiser fittings will not be provided in this guide.
 By the time you're getting into a battlecruiser, you should be creating fits for yourself; see [Fitting](/reference/fitting/) if you need some pointers.